chylex/Apache-Prometheus-Exporter/README.md

 #### Notes

-> At least one access log file and one error log file must be found when the exporter starts, otherwise the exporter immediately exits with an error.

-> If a log file is deleted, the exporter will automatically resume watching it if it is re-created later.
-If you want the exporter to forget about deleted log files, restart the exporter.
+> The exporter only searches for files when it starts.
+If you need the exporter to watch a new file or forget a deleted file, you must restart it.

 ## 4. Launch the Exporter

 Start the exporter.
 The standard output will show which log files have been found, the web server host, and the metrics endpoint URL.

+If no errors are shown, the exporter will begin reading the found log files from the end, and printing each line to the standard output.
+When a log file is rotated, the exporter will begin reading it from the beginning.

 Press `Ctrl-C` to stop the exporter.

-**Important:** Due to library bugs, the exporter will currently not watch rotated log files.
-If you want to use this project right now, you will need to add the `-c` flag to `rotatelogs`, and restart the exporter after every rotation.
+Signals other than `SIGINT` are ignored.

+#### Notes

+> The exporter is designed to work and tested with the `rotatelogs` tool in a Linux container.
+Any other tools or operating systems are unsupported.

+> If an error occurs while reading a file or re-opening a rotated file, the exporter will stop watching it and print the error to standard output.

 ## 5. Collect Prometheus Metrics